Imagine this: it’s a Sunday morning, you’re half asleep, your head’s a bit sore after last night and all you want is a big, hot mug of coffee.

-There are two types of stop tap (sometimes called a stop cock), your external, and your internal.
+There are two types of stop tap (sometimes called a stop cock), external stop taps and your internal stop taps.
 Your external one is our responsibility, but your internal stop tap is for you to look after.
-It’s quite self-explanatory – it stops the water coming out of your taps, and is a life saver when it comes to internal bursts or leaks.
+Stop taps stop the water coming out of your taps and is a life saver when it comes to internal bursts or leaks.

 What does it look like?

 Your stop tap will look a little something like this: